Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Robustness and sample variance

 Similar conclusions were drawn from the z$_{ph}$ sample results.
 We observed a stronger signal above 30 arcmin for the G09 and G12 fields, which was not compensated for by the slightly lower signal for the NGP field.
 In contrast to the z$_{spec}$ results, no positive correlation was observed above 100 arcmin in any field with the z$_{ph}$ sample.
 These data points showed a rebound effect and, in general, had larger error bars.

-Therefore, the observed stronger signal on large scales, compared to the mini-tiles case, was primarily produced by the G15 region in the z$_{spec}$ sample, while it was also present in the G09 and G12 fields of the z$_{ph}$ sample, albeit to a lesser extent.
+Therefore, the observed stronger signal on large scales, compared to the mini-tiles case, was primarily produced by the G15 region in both samples, while it was also present in the G09 and G12 fields of the z$_{ph}$ one, albeit to a lesser extent.
 These findings suggest that the discrepancy is not indicative of a general large-scale bias caused by the sample or methodology, as interpreted by \citet{GON21}, but rather it may be attributed to a sample variance issue related to the large-scale structure in the G15 region.
-Notably, when the G15 region is excluded from the cross-correlation estimation (see Fig. \ref{fig:zspec_vs_zph}), the discrepancy is mitigated for the z$_{spec}$ sample, but it persists for the z$_{ph}$ sample.
+Notably, when the G15 region is excluded from the cross-correlation estimation (see Fig. \ref{fig:zspec_vs_zph}), the discrepancy is mitigated for the z$_{spec}$ sample, but only alleviated for the z$_{ph}$ sample.

 Several studies have investigated the scale of isotropy in the galaxy distribution. \citet{Mar12} analyzed luminous red galaxies from the SDSS DR7 and found a scale of isotropy at $150\,h^{-1}$ Mpc, while \citet{Sar19} indicated a transition to isotropy at a scale of approximately $200\,h^{-1}$ Mpc for both SDSS photometric and spectroscopic data.
 These findings support the notion that the galaxy distribution in the local Universe is isotropic on scales larger than $200\,h^{-1}$ Mpc, affirming the validity of assuming isotropy on large scales.
 However, considering that the typical physical scales of our fields are below $200\,h^{-1}$ Mpc at the mean redshift of the samples, it is expected that sample variance plays a role in the observed discrepancies.